kukuu/Technopedia/README.md

 A deep copy means that all of the values of the new variable are copied and disconnected from the original variable.
 A shallow copy means that certain (sub-)values are still connected to the original

 https://we-are.bookmyshow.com/understanding-deep-and-shallow-copy-in-javascript-13438bad941c

+## React Native

+React Native components are pure, side-effect-free functions that return what the views look like at any point in time.
+For this reason it is easier to write state-dependent views, as you don't have to care about updating the view when the state changes since the framework does this for you.

+The UI is rendered using actual native views, so the final user experience is not as bad as other solutions that simply render a web component inside a WebView.

+NATIVE CODING

+There are certain features that cannot be implemented solely in JavaScript, native code is needed for:

+push notifications

+deep linking

+native UI components that need to be exposed to React.

+Overall approximately 80% of the code is shared between iOS and Android and written in JavaScript.

+HOT RELOADING can be enabled.

+Conclusions:

+React Native seems to be suitable for apps with simple UI, simple animations, and not long life or performance-critical apps.

+We found that a good use case for React Native can be found in applications that need short time support, for example an app for a one-shot event like a concert or a conference.
+These kind of apps could also benefit from the fast release cycle available if dynamically loading part of the application logic from a remote server.

 ## Curry and compositional programming